jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 There are two different methods that can be used.
 Pros and cons are listed below:

-1. **OpenCL**
+1. **Metal**

    - Pros: Supports Dolby Vision P5, detailed fine-tuning options.

-   - Cons: Slower, requires more powerful GPUs.
+   - Cons: Slower on low end GPU, especially on Intel iGPUs.

 2. **VideoToolbox Native**

    - Pros: Lower power consumption, less dependency on GPU performance, good visual quality without manual fine-tuning.

-   - Cons: Lack of tuning options, potential performance issues on Intel Macs, does not support Dolby Vision P5.
+   - Cons: Lack of tuning options, does not support Dolby Vision P5.

-When both methods are enabled, VideoToolbox Native will be used for most videos, and OpenCL will only be used as a fallback for Dolby Vision Profile 5 videos.
+When both methods are enabled, VideoToolbox Native will be used for most videos, and Metal will only be used as a fallback for Dolby Vision Profile 5 videos.

 ## Select System Hardware